gnovl/task-nail-app/README.md

 This is a **Task Manager** application where users can manage their personal tasks.
 The app allows users to perform basic CRUD (Create, Read, Update, Delete) operations on tasks.
 Users can add new tasks, modify existing tasks, delete tasks, and manage the tasks they've added.

-> **Note:** This application is still under development.
-Some features and responsive design are pending.

 ## Features

-- Add new tasks
-- Edit existing tasks
+- User authentication and authorization
-- Delete tasks
+- Add, edit, and delete tasks
+- Task categorization with tags
-- Manage tasks (mark as completed, organize, etc.)
+- Priority levels for tasks
+- Due date tracking
+- Task status management
+- Grid and list view options
+- User profile settings
-- **Coming soon:** Responsive design and additional features
+- Responsive sidebar layout

+## Demo Account

+You can test the application using these credentials:

+- Email: test@example.com
+- Password: 1234

 ## Tech Stack